Disney fans have factors to consider when planning their vacation.

 September is another low-crowd month at Disney World.
 After Labor Day, the kids are back in school and it’s a bit early for most fall breaks.

 September still feels like summer in Orlando, so swimming and water rides are open for business.
-However, all of the fall and Halloween decorations are out, making the Magic Kingdom feel especially festive.
+And, all of the fall and Halloween decorations are out, making the Magic Kingdom feel especially festive.

 You can often find special offers with dates in September.
-However, since hurricane season begins this month, travel insurance is a smart idea in the event of inclement weather.
+However, September also marks the peak of Hurricane season so travel insurance is a smart idea in the event of inclement weather.

 Although the week of Thanksgiving can be busy and is often excluded from special offer pricing this time of year, November can be an excellent month for a Disney vacation.